 Half Dome Lottery Permit System

 Since 2010, the National Park Service requires day use permits (via lottery) for the Half Dome cables section.
-The reason for this change was because the trail was becoming extremely crowded and potentially unsafe.
+The reason for this change was because the trail was becoming extremely crowded and potentially less safe.

 Before the change, Half Dome was getting more than 1,200 hikers per day during the busy season, but now only 300 hikers per day are allowed to climb.
 They split this into 225 permits for day hikers and 75 permits for backpackers.